openml/openml-python/PULL_REQUEST_TEMPLATE.md

 * this pull requests is against the `develop` branch
 * you updated all docs, this includes the changelog!
--->
+* for any new function or class added, please add it to doc/api.rst
+    * the list of classes and functions should be alphabetical
+* for any new functionality, consider adding a relevant example -->

 #### Reference Issue